netcur10s/ld-writeups/README.md

 # 🛡️ LetsDefend Writeups & Notes

-A collection of writeups, alert investigations, and notes from hands-on SOC exercises completed on LetsDefend.
-LetsDefend simulates a real SOC environment — complete with a SIEM, case management system, and live alerts — making it one of the most practical blue team training platforms available.

 ## 📋 About This Repo

 Unlike CTF-style platforms, LetsDefend puts you in the role of a SOC